PaulHosek/MCM_classifier/scratch/MinCompSpin_SimulatedAnnealing/README.md

   - `update_schedule`: the number of iterations the algorithms performs at the same annealing temperature.
   - `max_no_improve`: the maximum number of iterations without improvement in log-evidence before stopping the algorithm - increasing this allows for a more exhaustive search at the cost of speed and can be useful when analyzing data of many variables.
   - `max_iterations`: the maximum total number of iterations to perform.
+- The last two parameters can be specified at runtime using the `--max` and `--stop` flags.

 ## Coming soon
 - Python wrapper